Immigration Resources

 You need an official letter to confirm your student status at Langara College.

-Study Permit Extension Letter
+To request a Study Permit Extension Letter:

 - Complete the Request for Letter of Extension for Study Permit form.